 We are pleased to announce that following rigorous testing by the Singer Community, Singer 5 for Linux and Windows are now ready for production use.

 Curious to know what the community had uncovered in "rigorous testing," I went back to the repository to look at its recent change history.
 The project was still on revision 3.
 Apparently, they hadn't found a single bug worth fixing before the release!
 Thinking that the results of the community testing must have been recorded elsewhere, I next examined the bug tracker.
-There were exactly six open issues, four of which had been open for several months already.
+There were exactly six open tickets, four of which had been open for several months already.

 This beggars belief, of course.
 When testers pound on a large and complex piece of software for any length of time, they will find bugs.
-Even if the fixes for those bugs don't make it into the upcoming release, one would still expect some version control activity as a result of the testing process, or at least some new issues.
+Even if the fixes for those bugs don't make it into the upcoming release, one would still expect some version control activity as a result of the testing process, or at least some new tickets.
 Yet to all appearances, nothing had happened between the announcement of the open source license and the first open source release.

 Refrain from giving negative opinions about competing open source software.
 It's perfectly okay to give negative facts—that is, easily confirmable assertions of the sort often seen in good comparison charts.
 But negative characterizations of a less rigorous nature are best avoided, for two reasons.
 First, they are liable to start flame wars that detract from productive discussion.
 Second, and more importantly, some of the volunteer developers in your project may turn out to work on the competing project as well.
 This is more likely than it at first might seem: the projects are already in the same domain (that's why they're in competition), and developers with expertise in that domain may make contributions wherever their expertise is applicable.
 Even when there is no direct developer overlap, it is likely that developers on your project are at least acquainted with developers on related projects.
 Their ability to maintain constructive personal ties could be hampered by overly negative marketing messages.